-BRANCH AWARDS 2018
+BRANCH AWARDS 2019

-Branch Pub of the Year 2018
+Branch and Cider Pub of the Year 2019

 Polhill Arms, Renhold

-Landlord Paul Smith and partner Lindsay Kemp offer Hardys & Hansons Bitter and up to five changing real ales in fine condition, not all from owner Greene King.
-There are always at least two real ciders, usually served direct from a bag in a box, increasing to four in the summer months.
-Like the beers, cider brands change regularly and are often from small producers in Bedfordshire or neighbouring counties.
-The pub was CAMRA North Beds Cider Pub of the Year for both 2016 and 2017.
+Paul and Lindsay offer Hardys & Hansons Bitter and up to five changing real ales in fine condition, not all from pub owner Greene King.
+There are always at least two real ciders, usually served direct from a bag in a box, but often four in the summer months.
+Ciders often come from small producers in or close to Bedfordshire.
+Traditional pub food including fish and chips, is also available except on Sunday and Monday evenings.
+Like the beers, ciders regularly and are often from small producers in or close to Bedfordshire.

-Cider Pub of the Year 2018
+Town Pub of the Year 2019

 A traditional Charles Wells community pub at the heart of the Russell Park residential area, the “Devvy” is well supported by local people.
 There is a warm, friendly atmosphere, an open fire in winter and even candlelight.
 The front bar has bare floorboards and an open fire, while there is a separate snug at the rear.
 The garden is popular for sitting out in good weather and includes both a gazebo for smokers and a no-smoking paved area.
 Traditional pub games like cribbage and dominoes are played regularly.

 Landlords Ronnie and Rebecca Toms offer three regular real ales from the Wells stable and three guest ales often sourced more widely, but our award is for the reliable Old Rosie and Rosie’s Pig ciders and Country Perry, all three from Westons of Much Marcle, Herefordshire, and served direct from a chilled box.
 A range of wines is also sold by the glass or bottle.